leilin-research/GCGRNN/README.md

 ### Network-wide Traffic Speed Prediction

-We use the traffic data for Los Angeles (METR-LA) in the paper "Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting".
+We use the traffic data for Los Angeles (METR-LA) in the paper "Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting", which can be found in [their repository](https://github.com/liyaguang/DCRNN).